-UC diagnosis was a relief
+My ulcerative colitis diagnosis was a relief

 I wasn’t lucky that my UC progressed within a matter of weeks, leading to the loss of my colon, but I am definitely glad I didn’t have years fighting to be heard!
 I have since experienced being ignored and getting to a point where I started to think “Is it all in my head?”, but that is a story for another day!

 Diagnosis is often a relief after a long battle of trying to be heard.
 For me, it was a huge relief because I had gone from being well to suddenly so sick that I couldn’t stand, leave the house, or eat!
 So, there it was, a name for what had popped up and thoroughly kicked my ass!